samuelclk/validator-healthchecks/README.md

 Using [beaconcha.in](https://beaconcha.in)'s watchlist as an alerting mechanism is popular because it is simple to use, free, and requires no maintenance.
 These are also the design principles for my solution.

-_**Disclaimer:** This is meant to be a fun project for solo stakers and is in no way meant to replace professional monitoring tools used by institutions.
-There might also be other free + plug-and-play solutions out there._
+_**Disclaimer:** This is more of a fun project for solo stakers and does not replace professional monitoring tools.